-Table b 2 Resource type attributes (continued) e type attributes Description Determines whether the IMF-aware agent must perform intelligent resource monitoring.
-You can also override the value of this attribute at resource-level. is attribute can be en.
+Resource type attributes Description IMF (user-defined) Determines whether the IMF-aware agent must perform intelligent resource monitoring.
+You can also override the value of this attribute at resource-level.
+Note: This attribute can be Type and dimension: integer-association overridden.
 This attribute includes the following keys: ■ Mode Define this attribute to enable or disable intelligent resource monitoring.
 Valid values are as follows: ■ 0-Does not perform intelligent resource monitoring ■ 1-Performs intelligent resource monitoring for offline resources and performs poll-based monitoring for online resources ■ 2-Performs intelligent resource monitoring for online resources and performs poll-based monitoring for offline resources ■ 3-Performs intelligent resource monitoring for both online and for offline resources ■ MonitorFreq This key value specifies the frequency at which the agent invokes the monitor agent function.
 The value of this key is an integer.
 You can set this attribute to a non-zero value in some cases where the agent requires to perform poll-based resource monitoring in addition to the intelligent resource monitoring.
-See the Veritas Cluster Server bundled agents documentation for agent-specific recommendations.
-After the resource registers with the IMF notification module, the agent calls the monitor agent function as follows: ■ After every (MonitorFreq x MonitorInterval) number of seconds for offline resources ■ After every (MonitorFreq x OfflineMonitorInterval) number of seconds for offline resources ■ RegisterRetryLimit If you enable IMF, the agent invokes the imf_register agent function to register the resource with the IMF notification module.
+See the Veritas Cluster Server Bundled Agents Reference Guide for agent-specific recommendations.
+After the resource registers with the IMF notification module, the agent calls the monitor agent function as follows: ■ After every (MonitorFreq x MonitorInterval) number of seconds for online resources ■ After every (MonitorFreq x OfflineMonitorInterval) number of seconds for offline resources ■ RegisterRetryLimit If you enable IMF, the agent invokes the imf_register agent function to register the resource with the IMF notification module.
 The value of the RegisterRetyLimit key determines the number of times the agent must retry registration for a resource.
-If the agent cannot register the resource within the limit that is specified, then intelligent monitoring is disabled until the resource state changes or the value of the Mode key changes.
-An ordered list of attributes whose values are registered with the IMF notification module.
-Type and dimension: string-vector Default: Not applicable. ist An o
+If the agent cannot register the resource within the limit that is specified, then intelligent monitoring is disabled until the resource state changes or the IMFRegList value of the Mode key changes.
+An ordered list of attributes whose values are registered with the IMF notification module. ■ Type and dimension: string-vector ■ Default: Not applicable.